-Entrepreneurs, freelancers, athletes, and other self-earning professionals up to 60 years old with at least Php 1,000 monthly income.
+Entrepreneurs, freelancers, athletes, and other self-employed professionals up to 60 years old with at least ₱1,000 monthly income.

-Household workers such as maids, drivers, cooks, and gardeners with at least Php 1,000 monthly income.
+Household workers such as maids, drivers, cooks, and gardeners with at least ₱1,000 monthly income.

 Pag-IBIG membership is also open to Filipinos and foreign residents who are 18 to 65 years old.
 You may register as a voluntary member if you belong to any of these groups:

-Housewives and househusbands managing their household full-time and are married to a Pag-IBIG member who consents to their HDMF membership.
+Housewives and househusbands who manage their household full-time and are married to a Pag-IBIG member who consents to their HDMF membership.

-Pensioners, investors, and other former Pag-IBIG members who are no longer employed but still earning passive income or receiving allowances and would want to continue paying the contribution.
+Pensioners, investors, and other former Pag-IBIG members who are no longer employed but still earning passive income or receiving allowances and would want to continue contributing.

 Public officials or employees who are not covered by the GSIS such as barangay chairpersons, kagawads, and Sangguniang Kabataan members.

-New college graduates and other Filipinos who are still looking for a job but can pay monthly contributions.
+New college graduates and other Filipinos still looking for a job but can pay monthly contributions.

 - Overseas Filipino immigrants